Belphemur/Job.Scheduler/Job.Scheduler/README.md

     //to retry the job 3 times
     //Works for any type of job
     public IRetryAction FailRule { get; } = new RetryNTimes(3);

+    //Optional MaxRuntime for the job before its canncellationToke get cancelled
+    //Keep in mind, this only cancel the token, we have no clean way of stopping a running task
+    //then cancelling the token.
+    public TimeSpan?
+MaxRuntime { get; } = TimeSpan.FromSeconds(5);

     public async Task ExecuteAsync(CancellationToken cancellationToken)
     {